Sthananga Sutra: Description

 Thana.
 (Sanskrit: Sthānā) This āgama defines and catalogues the main substances of the Jain metaphysics.
 Diverse topics such as the Dharmakathanuyoga, Carananuyoga, Karananuyoga and Dravyanuyoga are covered.
 While the focus is on Karananuyoga, this unique āgama serves as a huge anthology to all branches of Jaina knowledge.

 Because all topics, terms and things are thought of as fitting well with number one, number two, and so on, up to number ten, and because they are listed accordingly, the word "sthāna" in the titles of the ten chapters as well as in the title of our work means "place".
 The Sthānāngasūtra is an anga-text in which "terms and things" are listed in their "right place".
 Sthānānga maybe considered as a memory aid for an ācārya, so that he might not forget the varied subject matters he wants to teach.
 With this work he has a kind of guideline for his lessons at hand and can easily reply to questions asked by his disciples.

 Importance of Sthānāngasūtra can be gauged from the fact that Vyavahāra Chedasūtra (10, 20-34) mentions that it is suitable to be studied only by those ascetics, who have at least eight years standing in monkhood.
-Further more it is stated that only a monk who knows the Sthānānga by heart may attain the position of an ācārya, which, entitles him to supervise the monks and nuns in regard to their conduct and study.
+Furthermore it is stated that only a monk who knows the Sthānānga by heart may attain the position of an ācārya, which entitles him to supervise the monks and nuns in regard to their conduct and study.